 2. Competition Demystified

 Competition Demystified takes a unique approach to defining strategy.
 Authors Bruce Greenwald and Judd Kahn simplify the competitive analysis by focusing on “barriers to entry” as the most critical type of competitive advantage.
-Regardless of whether you are managing a startup or working in private equity and are focused on executing leveraged buyouts (LBO’s) or conducting due diligence, you will find value in this book.
+Whether you are managing a startup or working in private equity, focused on executing leveraged buyouts (LBOs), or conducting due diligence, you will find value in this book.

 We like this book because it challenges Michael Porter’s “Five Forces” framework- an essential staple in every business school casebook.
-While the five forces model has its place in the world of competitive analysis, Greenwald and Kahn think this method is too complicated and leads to unusable corporate strategy.
+While the five forces model has its place in competitive analysis, Greenwald and Kahn think this method is too complicated and leads to an unusable corporate strategy.

 The authors claim there are three forms of competitive advantage: supply advantage, demand advantage, and economies of scale.
 The book further explains how to capitalize on each.
 If a company doesn’t have a clear advantage in any of those categories (identified by persistently high returns or market share), then there’s little reason for a private equity fund to invest.